 XInclude is mainly used in documentation frameworks where the documents may be

 composed of many files.
 XInclude allows you to validate the Master File as well as

-The advantages of modular documentation are: reusable content units, smaller file units that are edited, better version control, distributed authoring.
+The advantages of modular documentation include reusable content units, smaller

 Chapter file chapter1.xml: